geistinteractive/fmguidelines/README.md

 BaseElements Plugin - too useful not to use on everything but FileMaker Go

 ###ExecuteSQL
-You must use Custom Functions to save you from Field Name Changes
+You must use Custom Functions to save you from field name changes

 ###Passing Multiple Parameters
 Use JSON.
 There are now two JSON custom functions libraries, and a Script based modular FileMaker module to parse JSON.
 The one backed by BaseElements is the fastest and prefered, unless on FileMaker Go.